gestalt-config/gestalt/README.md

 - If this is `true`, if a field is missing and would have had a default, it will fail and throw an exception.

+### `@Nullable` annotations

+If a field or method is annotated with a `@Nullable` annotation, it will treat a missing value as a discretionary value.
+So as long as `treatMissingDiscretionaryValuesAsErrors` is not enabled, `@Nullable` fields will allow null values without throwing errors.

+There are multiple `@Nullable` annotations and for this to work the annotations must use `@Retention(RetentionPolicy.RUNTIME)` so the annotation is available at runtime for Gestalt.
+One good library to use is `jakarta.annotation:jakarta.annotation-api` that has a `@Nullable` with `@Retention(RetentionPolicy.RUNTIME)`.

 #### Examples of required and discretionary fields.

 Here are some examples of required and discretionary fields and which setting can control if they are treated as errors or allowed.